vsbpan/moth_vision/doc/image_organization/README.md

 #### 3. Merging pending images

 Once the images in the `moth_photos/pending_merge/` folder passed the visual validation, we want to merge them to the image database which we went through great lengths to keep clean.
 Run the code below to do so.
 When the merging is complete, **a garbage collector would try to wipe the files in the** `moth_photos/input_images/` **and** `moth_photos/pending_merge/`.
-Every 2000 images will be put into a new sub-directory `moth_photos/database/batch_**`.
+Every 2000 images will be put into a new subdirectory `moth_photos/database/batch_**`.

 ```{r}
 merge_to_database(root_path = "C:/")